joacand/farkle-game-web/README.md

 - Next.js

 ## To do
-- Implement more intelligent opponent
-- Implement win and lose conditions
 - Add audio (rolling of the dice, etc.)
 - Add dice animation when rolling
 - Add auto-skip if no possible moves exist